kubeshop/testkube/docs/docs/articles/install/reference-architectures.md

 ## Testkube OSS

-Testkube OSS has a standalone agent.
-It's fully open-sourced and does not require a license.
+Testkube OSS is a standalone agent.
+It has limited functionality and is [fully open-sourced][testkube-repo].
+The standalone agent includes the full test orchestration engine: you can apply Tests, TestWorkflows, etc and execute them with your CLI.
 To deploy this you will want to look at [deploying the standalone agent][deploy-standalone].

 ![Deployment with standalone agent](../../img/architecture-standalone.jpeg)